Malta, Gozo & Comino - Information, holidays, hotels, apartments, attractions and places of interest, flights

 Famous for a German bomb going through the dome and not exploding during a church service in World War 2

-The inhabited Maltese Islands of Malta, Gozo & Comino are famous for there impressive sunshine record, wealth of historical attractions, colourful fiestas, clear blue seas, legendary friendly hospitality, and fabulous churches.
+The inhabited Maltese Islands of Malta, Gozo & Comino are famous for their impressive sunshine record, the wealth of historical attractions, colourful fiestas, clear blue seas, legendary friendly hospitality, and fabulous churches.
 Malta makes for a great Mediterranean escape

-The rocky Maltese Islands are located in the roughly in the centre of the Mediterranean sea between Sicily 95 km and Tunisia in North Africa 290 km.
-This central location places Malta in a very strategic position and the island has undergone 2 famous sieges in it's history.
+The rocky Maltese Islands are located in approximately the centre of the Mediterranean sea between Sicily 95 km and Tunisia in North Africa 290 km.
+This central location places Malta in a very strategic position and the island has undergone 2 famous sieges in its history.

-• The Great Siege by the Ottoman Turks in 1585 when the Knights of St John were based on Malta
+• The Great Siege by the Ottoman Turks in 1585 when the Knights of St John were based in Malta

-• The second World war when the islands where attacked by Italian and German forces, earning the George cross for bravery for its people defending the islands along side the British
+• The second World war when the islands were attacked by Italian and German forces, earning the George Cross for bravery for its people defending the islands alongside the British

 Beaches on Malta

 The waters around Malta are widely regarded to be among the clearest in the Mediterranean.
 Mellieha Bay has a wonderful sweep of clean, gently shelving sand which benefits from the shelter of a sunny headland.
 In other resorts sand is scarce and bathing areas comprise mainly of smooth rocks.
-Snorkeling and scuba diving can be excellent as the array of fish and coral are simply breathtaking.
-You’ll find almost every imaginable water sport from windsurfing to paragliding to water-skiing.
+Snorkelling and scuba diving can be excellent as the array of fish and coral are simply breathtaking.
+You will find almost every imaginable water sport from windsurfing to paragliding to water-skiing.

 Shopping